acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

         - `[[PREVIEW_URL]]` is the URL pointing to your preview environment.
         - `[[APPROVE_BY_WEBHOOK_URL]]` is the unique URL obtained from Zapier in step **Approve review by webhook Zap**.

-## 3 Level workflow/Step 2 Zap.
+## 3 stage workflow/Step 2 Zap.

-Create a new Zap and call it '3 Level workflow/Step 2'.
+Create a new Zap and call it '3 stage workflow/Step 2'.
 This Zap handles the second part of the actual workflow we want to provide.

 ![Trello_3](./Trello_3.png)